IST356M001SP25/project-hackworth2026/about-project.md

 1. Clone the GitHub repository and install the required libraries using "pip install -r requirements.txt."

 2. Run the data pipeline:
     2a.
-Running the python in "code/extract.py" first to fetch the raw data.
+First, by running the python in "code/extract.py", you'll fetch the raw data.
     2b.
-Secondly, running the python in "code/transform.py" to clean and structure the data.
+Secondly, by running the python in "code/transform.py", you'll then be able to clean and structure the data.

-3. Launch the Streamlit dashboard with: "streamlit run code/app.py" Use the sidebar to filter by publisher and explore the visual analytics provided.
+3. Launch the Streamlit dashboard with: "streamlit run code/app.py" or depending on your previous preperations you can use the "streamlit" run button on your tab.

+4. Once your arrived in the strreamlit app, you will now be able to use the sidebar to filter by publisher and explore the visual analytics provided.

 ### Other things you need to know